DS-100/debugging-guide/sql/sql.md

 */
 ```

-Because you are still coding within a Python notebook, the SQL query colors may not match up to what you expect.
-Therefore, using `#...` will still be green text but give you a `Parser Error: syntax error at or near...`.
-When you use `--` or `/* ... */`, the text color may not change, but SQL will still read it as a comment!
+Because you are still coding within a Python notebook, the colors that Jupyter chooses for your SQL queries may not match up to what you expect; using `#...` will be green text like Python comments, but running the code will give you:

+ `Parser Error: syntax error at or near...`

+Using `--` or `/* ... */` may not color-code the text correctly, but SQL will still read it as a comment!

 <!--
 Note: not including this one since we switched from Lisa's grading method of pickling files to Rohan's method with the uppdated Otter Grader